Add budget to a campaign without relaunching it.

 Enter how much more you want it to spend

-The modal shows the current campaign budget, wallet balance, quick amounts, and the new campaign budget before anything is charged.
+The modal shows the current campaign budget, your remaining plan limit, quick amounts, and the new campaign budget before anything is applied.

-If the amount is higher than the available balance, the action changes to Add Credits so the user understands the next step.
+If the new budget would exceed your plan's monthly ad-spend limit, the action changes to Upgrade so the user understands the next step.

-AdFlint pushes the new budget to ad platforms
+AdFlint pushes the new budget to your connected accounts

-The campaign budget updates inside AdFlint, then the platform budgets are updated for Google, Meta, LinkedIn, or any eligible simulated/test allocation.
+The campaign budget updates inside AdFlint, then the platform budgets are updated on your own connected Google, Meta, or LinkedIn account so your card funds the added spend directly.

-If credits are missing, the next action is clear.
+If you hit your plan cap, the next action is clear.

-When the wallet balance is too low, AdFlint does not leave the user staring at a disabled button.
-It shows the amount of credits needed and gives them an Add Credits action.
+When the new budget would exceed your plan's monthly ad-spend limit, AdFlint does not leave the user staring at a disabled button.
+It shows how much the budget exceeds the cap and gives them an Upgrade action.

 Built to prevent confusing spend changes.